Friendly0Fire/GW2Radial/readme.md

 - ArcDPS is named ``d3d9.dll``.
 - GW2Mounts is named ``d3d9_chainload.dll``.
 - GW2Hook is named ``ReShade64.dll``.

 This should allow all addons to load properly.
+Note that there is special code present within GW2Mounts to load GW2Hook properly, but this could break unexpectedly if GW2Hook changes.

 Finally, note that combining addons is largely unsupported.
 I will attempt to keep ArcDPS and GW2Hook compatible with this, but that is the most I am able to do in a reasonable amount of time.